ParisaMousavi/AutomotiveFunctionalSafetyCompliance/matlab.md

 ### Training a model from scratch

 For developing a model we can use Convolutional neural network (CNN) and we can identify handwritting when a person write a digit.
-The second thing that we need is the data, that e
+The second thing that we need is the data, the models use data to learn some thing.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNDk4NDUyMjYsMTg1NDkwMjksMTkwMT
+eyJoaXN0b3J5IjpbLTQ4OTQ0NDkwOSwtMTM0OTg0NTIyNiwxOD
-k5MDc1M119
+U0OTAyOSwxOTAxOTkwNzUzXX0=
 -->